allendavidsnook/allendavidsnook.github.io/_posts/2020-05-03-stm32wxx-project.md

 title: STM32WXX Project
 ---

-I&#8217;ve been working on a ARM Cortex M4 based weather station with APRS transmitter as part of my Masters in Electrical Engineering at the University of Washington.
-I&#8217;m making good progress.
-It is FreeRTOS based and I&#8217;ve gotten all the tasks and queues running and time, location, and weather data flowing.
-I integrated with the real time clock just to find out that it drifts 5 minutes per hour &#8211; looks like I&#8217;ll need to periodically re-synchronize that with the GPS signal, LOL.
+I've been working on a ARM Cortex M4 based weather station with APRS transmitter as part of my Masters in Electrical Engineering at the University of Washington.
+I'm making good progress.
+It is FreeRTOS based and I've gotten all the tasks and queues running and time, location, and weather data flowing.
+I integrated with the real time clock just to find out that it drifts 5 minutes per hour - looks like I'll need to periodically re-synchronize that with the GPS signal, LOL.